HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 3. **Apply filters:**
    - Filters are automatically applied on a new layer called "Filtered cells".
    - Hide the original Labels layer to see only filtered results.
-   - If you filtered cells with low DNA content, you should see that cells without DNA signal (black square in the image) are removed (make sure to hide the original Labels layer to see the effect).
+   - **BONUS**: If you filtered cells with low DNA content, you should see that cells without DNA signal (black square in the image) are removed (make sure to hide the original Labels layer to see the effect).

 **💻 Programmatic Exploration:**